MDS Files

 Version Compatibility

 When you open an MDS file saved by a newer version of MIDAS in an older version, a warning is shown.
-Some features may not work correctly.
+The file still opens, but some features may not work correctly.
+Because MIDAS is a web app, this situation mainly occurs when the browser has cached an older version of MIDAS.
+Reloading the page updates it to the latest version.